BurkovBA/BurkovBA.github.io/content/blog/2021-10-03-1/index.md

 #### Voting sub-phase (P1b)

 Acceptor nodes vote for or against the value proposed.
 If there are 2n+1 nodes total and n+1 nodes vote for the proposal, a quorum is achieved, and the proposal is accepted.
-By voting for the proposal, acceptors promise not to accept competing proposals.
+By voting for the proposal, acceptors promise not to accept competing proposals with lower Lamport timestamp.

+Acceptors can also suggest values with their voting messages, so that proposer can select one of the values, proposed by acceptors.

 ### Phase 2 (P2)

 #### Commit propagation (P2a)

-In its commit propagation sub-phase (P2a) the proposer informs all the acceptors that the quorum has been achieved and that they have to commit the value.
+In its commit propagation sub-phase (P2a) the proposer informs all the acceptors in the quorum that it has achieved a preliminary quorum and requests them to give the final confirmation.

+If acceptors suggested a range of values at the sub-phase P1b, proposer can also select one of the values in that range.

 #### Commit acknowledgement (P2b)

-In the second sub-phase (P2b) acceptors send Ack messages to the proposer and learner nodes.
+In the second sub-phase (P2b) acceptors in the quorum decide, if the proposer still has the latest timestamp since Phase-1b, and send Ack messages to the proposer and learner nodes.

+Note, that at this step there is a big significant difference between Paxos and 2PC, because in 2PC after acceptor commits that it votes for the proposal at Phase-1b, it cannot change its mind, while in Paxos it only promises not to vote for older applications, but it might have voted for a newer proposal since, so at this phase it wouldn't acknowledge the proposal.

 ### Why this works in normal-operation case?